 Aggravated robbery is a more serious robbery charge.
 Generally, aggravated robbery involves a weapon or is committed against an elderly or disabled person.
 A person can be charged with aggravated robbery causing serious bodily injury if the person commits robbery as written above, and causes serious injury to another.
 A person can also commit aggravated robbery by using or showing a deadly weapon.
 All forms of aggravated robbery are first degree felonies punishable by up to life in prison.

 What sets me apart as a Houston Robbery Attorney is that I don’t accept what anyone says as the truth.
 I will listen to you, conduct an independent investigation, and take your case to trial if that is the decision you make.
-Call today for a free consultation for your robbery charges.
+Call me today to review your case consultation for your robbery charges.